tdepuyt/maritimechartservice-sample-viewer/README.md

 These Web App Builder widgets illustrates how to build web apps consuming S-57 web services published from ArcGIS for Maritime: Server in a JavaScript web app.
 * Allows users to change S-52 based display settings through the JavaScrip client
 * Enables users to identify on individual features and view their attribute information.
-* Provides the ability to search based on object name (OBJNAM) and S-57 dataset names. (functionality coming soon)
+* Provides the ability to search based on object name (OBJNAM), national object name (NOBJNM) and S-57 dataset names.

 The Widget Repository currently includes: